 The Legion's calendar lines up perfectly with the 252-day year of the Stenian Confederacy, though the details are drastically different for starters, its weeks have seven days versus six for the Confederacy.
 Each 28-day month is divided into four seven-day weeks.
 Shar worked with advisors and tribal leaders for some time in an attempt to come up with week or day names that tied back to the names of the tribes or great human accomplishments on the endless plains, but every attempt failed.
 One tribe would complain that another tribe came first; certain tribes attached significance to sacred numbers and insisted their day fall on the day of that number (or avoid it); and so on.
 In the end, the only solution was to name the days of each week in the most simple manner: firstday, secondday, thirdday, fourthday, fifthday, sixthday, and seventhday.
-Now, with the creation of his city-mechs, Shar has changed the names of the first two days of the week to Rebirthday and Havenday, with the goal of eventually having lived next to humanity for uncounted years.
-Y enough city-mechs to fill not just a week but A fair number of people also know Elven. a whole month.
+Now, with the creation of his city-mechs, Shar has changed the names of the first two days of the week to Rebirthday and Havenday, with the goal of eventually having enough city-mechs to fill not just a week but a whole month.